- Funding opportunities

 - IV.
 Science and research to bridge science, society and economy of both countries.

 Worth mentioning in a multilateral context is the strategic initiative ERA.Net RUS Plus 'Further linking Russia to the ERA: Coordination of MS/AC S&T programmes towards and with Russia', which the BMBF launched to support the research cooperation with Russia in a multilateral environment.
 The DLR Project Management Agency coordinates this EU project, which represents the biggest geographical ERA.Net.
 With research funding provided by both Russian and European funding organisations (including ministries such as the BMBF und MON), ERA.Net RUS Plus implemented 2 Joint Calls for transnational and scientifically excellent research projects in 2014 and 2017.
 Both were .
-In 2018, the European Comission decided to extend the project period of ERA.Net RUS Plus until October 2019.
+In 2018, the European Comission decided to extend the project period of ERA.Net RUS Plus.

 Successful projects with the Russian Federation